Charles H. Kerr Publishing Company: Increased radicalization

-Post-war period
+PPA ownership

-Immediately after the war, Charles Kerr came into close contact with the Scottish-born Detroit radical John Keracher through the latter's "Proletarian University" movement and its need for Marxist literature.
-In 1920, Keracher took a faction out of the underground Communist Party of America and established a small rival organization, the Proletarian Party of America (PPA).
-Keracher became a member of the Kerr Board of the Directors in 1924 and in 1928 Charles Kerr sold him the bulk of his controlling shares in the firm.
+In the aftermath of WWI, Kerr developed a close working relationship with the Scottish-born Detroit radical John Keracher through the latter's "Proletarian University" movement and its need to print Marxist literature.
+In 1920, Keracher led a faction out of the underground Communist Party of America and established a small rival organization, the Proletarian Party of America (PPA).
+In 1924, Keracher became a member of the Kerr Board of Directors.
+Four years later, Charles Kerr sold his controlling shares in the firm to Keracher and the PPA.

-Thereafter, the Proletarian Party controlled the operations of Kerr & Co., publishing a number of Keracher's works, including How the Gods Were Made (1929), Producers and Parasites (1935), The Head-Fixing Industry (1935), Crime: Its Causes and Consequences (1937), and Frederick Engels (1946).
-Owing to poor finances and the small size of the organization, comparatively few additional Kerr titles were ever published by the PPA, although the backlist of the company was no doubt invaluable in maintaining the tiny organization's solvency.
+Thereafter, the PPA published a number of Keracher's works, including How the Gods Were Made (1929), Producers and Parasites (1935), The Head-Fixing Industry (1935), Crime: Its Causes and Consequences (1937), and Frederick Engels (1946).
+After Keracher's retirement in 1953, the Kerr company was run by PPA National Secretary Al Wysocki.
+By the 1960s, the PPA membership had shrunk and the publishing company was reduced to a small mail-order firm.
+The situation became more dire in 1970 when Wysocki was diagnosed with cancer.
+Allen Ruff describes what happened next: